RamonGebben/mergify/README.md

 # Mergify
-A very *very* simple cli to check merge requests on Gitlab.
+A very simple cli to check merge requests on Gitlab.

-> NOTE: Only works for hosted Gitlab

 ## Install